gaf3/sphinxter/docs/source/document.rst

         order is used as the key in the contents dict, to a list of contents for that order.
 That way, if nothing is specified, everything is added alphabetically.
 However, if you want a more obscure resource to go last, you just need to set the order greater that zero.
-Two resources at the same order are displayed the order in which they were added.
+Two resources with the same order are displayed the order in which they were added.

     .. attribute:: indent